BugHunter021/BackSetBatchFile/README.md

+# about
-this file put CMD with access Administrator on Sticky keys and with press Shift button Keyboard for meny time run it
+- this file set `CMD.exe` with access Administrator on `Sticky keys` software
+- and with press Shift button Keyboard for meny time run it

 <h3 align="left">Connect with me:</h3>